 Program/Activity Staff must self-report any arrest, charge, or criminal conviction occurring after the date of the background check to their Program/Activity Administrator, prior to returning to a Program/Activity.
 Additionally, all University employees are subject to the University’s Arrest and Conviction Policy and must complete an Arrest and Conviction Self-Disclosure Form.

 Depending on the nature of the Program/Activity, additional screening of Program/Activity Staff beyond background checks may be advisable, including in-person interviews and/or reference checks.

-All Program/Activity Staff must receive training on the following:
+All Program/Activity Staff and all Program/Activity Approving Officials must receive training on the following:

 - Mandatory Reporting obligations, including child abuse awareness and prevention; and

 - The University’s Non-Discrimination and Anti-Harassment Policy and the Board of Regents Sexual Misconduct Policy.

 Additionally, training appropriate to the specific Program/Activity as developed by the Program/Activity Administrator must be also provided on the following: